By Judy A. Teaford and Tina L. Hanlon

 Picture Books with Cherokee Themes

 Balderose, Nancy Ward.
 Once Upon A Christmas Pony: A Mountain Christmas.
 Illus.
 Nancy Ward Balderose.
-Ridgefield, CT: Morehouse Publishing, 1992.
+Morehouse Publishing, 1992.
 See Appalachian Christmas Picture Books for summary.

 Belton, Sandra.
 From Miss Idaís Porch.
 Illus.
 Floyd Cooper.
-New York: Four Winds, 1993.
+Four Winds, 1993.
 Belton's book re-examines the past, revealing truths not limited to the Appalachian regionóa past life where African Americans are not allowed to sleep in motels, where Duke Ellington and Marian Anderson are not allowed to sing in certain places.
-Here the community comes together to reminisce, to share a history that is very much a part of Appalachian and national history.
+On the porch the community comes together to reminisce and to share their history.

 Birdseye, Tom.
 Airmail